 Cloud Volumes ONTAP supports several VM types, depending on the license type that you choose.

-Understanding storage limits
+Understand storage limits

 The raw capacity limit for a Cloud Volumes ONTAP system is tied to the license.
 Additional limits impact the size of aggregates and volumes.
 You should be aware of these limits as you plan your configuration.

-Sizing your system in Azure
+Size your system in Azure